xiix0/scam/README.md

-Habit is habit, and not to be flung out of the window by any man, but coaxed down-stairs a step at a time.
+All say, "How hard it is that we have to die"--a strange complaint to come from the mouths of people who have had to live.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"